Juniper/Intro-to-Using-Ansible-with-Junos-OS/README.md

 # What is Ansible?
 Ansible is an automation framework that is used for automating infrustructure tasks.
 Juniper Networks specifically uses it to automate network infrustructure.
 In this guide, we will be showing how to use Ansible with Junos.

-Ansible expression automation tasks with YAML.
-To see a brief overview of YAML file structure click [here](../master/yaml.pdf).
+Ansible automation tasks are written in YAML (to see a brief overview of YAML file structure click [here](../master/yaml.pdf)).
+We refer to these as playbooks.
+To automate the jobs, a user executes the playbook against a set of hosts listed in an inventory file.

+We will now show how to install Ansible.

 # Steps to install Ansible
 Prereqs: